 Proverbs is an entire book of the Bible devoted to some of God's wisdom.
 Read the following proverbs.
 Choose the one you like best and write a creative story which illustrates the wisdom of the proverb.
 You may use a true story or fiction.
-You will have class time today and tomorrow to finish your story, so you should be able to do a good job.
+You will have class and homework time today and tomorrow to finish your story, so you should be able to do a good job.
 When you come to class tomorrow, you should have at least half of your rough draft finished.

-Reflections: The "Reflections" assignments are an opportunity for your students to record ideas in a totally accepting environment.
+totally accepting environment.
 They should be graded only on the basis of "completed according to directions" or "not completed."
 For further notes on the importance of the Reflections assignments, see "Journaling" in the Introduction.

-Remind your students that the memory challenge is due tomorrow.
+Remind your students that their memory challenge is due tomorrow.